 It’s perfect for spring and summer, because hello freshness, but it’s also one to keep during the cooler fall and winter months to remind yourself that roses and oranges are just around the corner.

 So, final verdict: I think I already told you.
-I’m buying this next month (and may have to sample the other two facial mists in the collection).
+I’m buying this next month.

 Odacite is just one of those brands that seems to nail it with almost every product.

 What’s been your experience with Odacite?
 Do you have separate toners for separate needs?
 What scents do you like?
 Tell me in the comments section!